r-matsuzaka/cloud-function-example/README.md

 # Reference

 - [How to serve deep learning models using TensorFlow 2.0 with Cloud Functions](https://cloud.google.com/blog/products/ai-machine-learning/how-to-serve-deep-learning-models-using-tensorflow-2-0-with-cloud-functions)

-Training code is based on this site.
+Training code, main.py and requirments.txt for Cloud Function is based on this site.